 Reality and my thinking sometimes don’t overlap.
-It is also called delusion.
 This happens when my ego clouds my thinking causing me to overthink my investment.

 My thinking makes no big difference to the return.
 The market does not know I am investing in it.
 What I think does not impact nor influence the market.
 The market does not care about what I think.
 I can’t bluff the market.

 It is better to let data guides my thinking rather than thinking in vacuum when making investment decisions.

 The biggest risk of investing does not come from the market.
 It comes from the investors themselves who can’t sit tight during market crisis.

 Market is here to serve us rather than the other way around.
 If we are being controlled by the market, then we are doing ourselves a disservice.

 Sitting skill matters.
 It is the time in the market that makes most of the difference.
-Missing a few best days in the stock market can derail the investment plan.
+Missing a few best days in the stock market can derail and damage any investment plan.

-The longer the money stays in the market, the harder the compounding effect works for me.
+The longer the money stays in the market, the better and harder the compounding effect works for us.

 Compounding effect works best when it is uninterrupted.

 There is little correlation between investment effort and investment results because the world is driven by a few tail events.